Ethical Statement

 JeDEM welcomes genuine appeals to review or editorial decisions.
 However, strong evidence and new information or data will be required for research articles.
 For reflections, which are more opinion-based, it might be difficult to present evidence in the form of data.
 However, we still encourage those sending complaints to present some evidence.

 Please note that appeals are not handled frequently.
-Therefore, if authors receive a notification of rejection, they are adviced to submit your work to another journal or to revise the manuscript.
+Therefore, if authors receive a rejection notification, they are advised to submit their work to another journal or revise the manuscript.

-If you believe that there is reason for a genuine appeal, please contact the Editors with a detailed explanation of why you disagree with the decision, including new information or data to take into consideration, or any errors or conflicts of interests you perceive on part of the reviewers.
+If you believe there is reason for a genuine appeal, please contact the Editors with a detailed explanation of why you disagree with the decision, including new information or data to consider or any errors or conflicts of interest you perceive on the part of the reviewers.
 Editors will review the appeal, potentially consult members of the Editorial Board, and decide about confirmation of rejection, further peer review or revisions.

 Please note that Editors will only consider one appeal per article and decisions on any appeal are final.